1.3.3 The bidirectional thermodynamics.

 ==============================================================

-Starting from the way in which I manage to exploit the cumulative-dissipative cycle in seeds, to obtain an increase in yields (itineraries 1.1 and 1.2), I give my interpretation of the physics of the phenomenon.
+Thanks to the way in which I am able to exploit the cumulative-dissipative cycle of seeds, and obtain an increase in harvests (itineraries 1.1 and 1.2), I now propose my interpretation of how here on Earth, in the overall balance, there can be a decrease in entropy, to compensate for what happens due to the second law.

 It is understood that this interpretation of mine may be by other researchers either confirmed, modified or invalidated.